 We should be seeing the options - and their consequences - more clearly than ever before.
 On one hand ... the Holy One has blazed a beautiful but narrow 'pilgrim's pathway' for us - a sanctified way of living that He promises will lead us to meaning, purpose, health, shalom, and Kingdom-of-Heaven-Scented impact on society.
 This is the pathway described in the Torah - the realm where human thought, speech, and activity align with the Divine Will; where the Holy One is the undisputed King and what He says goes; and where the Kedusha energy of His Courts and Holy things surround, delight, inspire, encourage. energize, and empower.
-This is the Good-Shepherd's-Footstep Circuit - the way of green pastures, still waters, paths of righteousness, shadowy valleys, comforting rod and staff, tables set in the presence of enemies, soothing baths of oil, overflowing cups, goodness and mercy following, and dwelling in the very Household of the Holy
+This is the Good-Shepherd's-Footstep Circuit - the way of green pastures, still waters, paths of righteousness, shadowy valleys, comforting rod and staff, tables set in the presence of enemies, soothing baths of oil, overflowing cups, goodness and mercy following, and dwelling in the very Household of the Holy One forever.
+While this path is narrow, it runs deep in dimension - serving as the bedrock channel into which the nurturing waters of the river of life flow and out of which the nation-healing leaves of the tree of life grow.

-1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
+&lt;sup>1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson or communication without written permission from the author is prohibited.
-Copyright © 2022, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.